ravi-ivar-7/choco/assets/docs/extensibility.md

 1. **Backend URL**: Update `lib/config/constants.js` with your backend URL
 2. **Environment Variables**: Update `.env` files with database URL and other configs
 3. **Dashboard Configuration**:
-   - Access Admin Dashboard: Navigate to your deployed URL + `/admin`
+   - Access Personal Dashboard: Navigate to your deployed URL + `/admin`
-   - Create Team Configuration with:
+   - Create Personal Configuration with:
      - `validator: 'custom'`
      - `syncer: 'custom'`
-     - Configure required cookies/localStorage/sessionStorage fields
+     - Configure required cookies/localStorage/sessionStorage fields for your personal sync

 ### Step 6: Test Configuration

-Extension will automatically use your custom handlers based on team configuration
+Extension will automatically use your custom handlers based on your personal configuration

 ---